 About the Author:

-Sif Sofie Dahl is the Business Developer at Particle3D.
-She holds a master’s degree in Biomedicine and has several years of experience within setup and usage of 3D cell culture systems for in vitro studies.
+Sif Sofie Dahl is the Business Developer at Ossiform.
+She holds a master’s degree in Biomedicine and has several years of experience in the setup and usage of 3D cell culture systems for in vitro studies.
 Sif Sofie Dahl is interested in using 3D bioprinting techniques to develop and optimize in vitro studies to decrease the need for animal experiments and improve the clinical development of new pharmaceutical drugs.